isralduke/thatbook/30-amos.md

 > then escaped into a house,
 > leaned his hand against the wall,
 > and was bitten by a poisonous snake.
-> <a name="5:20">5:20</a> Don’t you realize the Lord’s day of judgment will bring darkness, not light—
+> <a name="5:20">5:20</a> Don’t you realize the Lord’s day of judgment will bring darkness, not light —
 > gloomy black, not bright light?

 > <a name="5:21">5:21</a> “I absolutely despise your festivals.
 > I get no pleasure from your religious assemblies.
 > <a name="5:22">5:22</a> Even if you offer me burnt and grain offerings, I will not be satisfied;